Corni33/CarND_P5_VehicleDetection/README.md

 Also they still wiggle around quite a bit, even after low pass filtering.
 These two points have to be addressed before considering using the bounding boxes as input for a path planner, or else the vehicle might change its planned behavior too often.

-Another shortcoming of the current pipeline is that multiple vehicles are merged into one common bounding box when they appear close to each other in the image.
+Another shortcoming of the current pipeline is that multiple vehicles will be merged into a common bounding box when they appear very close to each other in the image.
-Based on the heat map, the implemented thresholding technique can only see one signle region where a lot of detection were made but can not decide if this region should better be separated to account for multiple vehicles.
+In such a situation the implemented thresholding technique only extracts one single region and we can not determine if this region contains one or multiple vehicles.

-Optimization: run in real time
+If the vehicle detection pipeline should be used during driving, its execution time has to be reduced.
+Currently the pipeline takes about 2.5 seconds to process one image on my laptop.
+Assuming the camera provides 25 frames per second, the execution has to be sped up by about a factor of 60 to be able to process images in real time.
+One potential way of doing this would be implementing the whole pipeline in a faster language (e.g. C++) and optimizing the search regions and scale levels.